 On Mac OS settings is of course called preferences and implemented in the typical preferences window.
 This window can be shown by clicking the gear icon in the toolbar or by using the standard menu commands for preferences on Mac OS (cmd-,).

 We have 2 additional items for Mac OS.
-The Audio tab which features an option to toggle global reverb for Mozart's instruments and a MIDI tab that allows to select a MIDI input instrument from a menu.
+The Audio tab which features an option to toggle global reverb for Mozart's instruments as well as Local On and a MIDI tab that allows to select a MIDI input instrument from a menu.
 All general settings are identical to the iOS implementation.

 Setting the start level is a somewhat advanced option.
 The default is Level one at which point 5 notes are introduced and speed and note spacing moderate.
 Level 1 does not include half or quarter notes and only the occasional "game character".

 A good intermediate level would be level 5.
 That is where the game already starts to pick up and things move more quickly.
 Level 14 as shown above is just one level before most of the instruments start shifting position.
 This is therefore a pretty advanced level.